chiperific/nwmbr/README.md

 * Flesh out all basic actions from MVC

 * Use CanCan for action auth (change roles from strings to ??)
-* Build out the actions (public, contributor, moderator, admin)
+* Build out the actions (public, guest, contributor, moderator, admin)

 * Write tests for various roles